mkremins/stilts/README.md

 # Stilts

-Stilts is a tiny Clojure interpreter written in ClojureScript.
+Stilts is a tiny interpreted Lisp, heavily inspired by Clojure and implemented in ClojureScript.

 ## Why?